siddhbhatt/botFramework/README.md

 </p>

 ## About the project
 Presently chatbot development is choice of technology and channel driven (by channel we mean custom UI or commonly used chat apps).
-Current practices makes development of chatbots heavily reliant on IT teams.
+Current practices make development of chatbots heavily reliant on IT teams.
 Similarly management of chatbots or evaluation of Machine Learning (ML) model performance used there-in is restricted to Developer and Data Science community.

 The project intends to
  * Bring back control/visibility to business community by enabling them create and manage bot themselves